jmelnich/webpack-boilerplate/README.md

 * node-sass (may be configured to less).
 * url-loader
 * file-loader
+* @babel/core
+* babel-loader
+* babel-preset-env
+* babel-node (for server side understanding es2015, configurable in .babelrc)
+* nodemon (restart server any time we change something on server side)

 ### Dependancies explanation
 Webpack and webpack-cli are needed by default.